NaykinYT/NaykinYT/README.md

 I am a Master’s student in Computer Science at EPFL with research interests in **Natural Language Processing, Machine Learning, and graph algorithms**, with a particular focus on principled optimization and structural methods.

+I am currently a Research Assistant at EPFL’s Laboratory of Physics of Biological Systems, where I work on applied machine learning models to predict behavioral responses from neuronal activity.

-My work combines scalable learning systems with rigorous algorithmic reasoning, spanning large language model fine-tuning, SAT-based methods, and combinatorial optimization.
+My work combines scalable learning systems with rigorous algorithmic reasoning, with applications ranging from large language model fine-tuning to SAT-based graph algorithms and combinatorial optimization.

 This profile highlights selected research projects, publications, and technical work.
 ---

+## Current Research

+### Applied Machine Learning for Neural Information Encoding
+*Computational Neuroscience · Representation Learning · Behavioral Modeling*

+Research Assistant — EPFL Laboratory of Physics of Biological Systems

+- Developing machine learning models to predict behavioral responses from neuronal activity
+- Investigating representations of information encoding in biological neural systems
+- Working at the intersection of applied ML and theoretical modeling

+---

-## Research
+## Research Projects

 ### Separator-Aware SAT Encoding for Exact Treewidth
 *Algorithms · Graph Theory · SAT/MaxSAT · Structural Decomposition*